 The union of two keywords can lead to an explicit or implicit name.

 Explicit refers to a clearly expressed purpose of the company in its name.
 The perfect example is Facebook, which is conformed by the union of keyword Face + Book.
 Implicit refers to a name that, only by reading it, people can’t imagine what the company is about.
 A great example is Tesla.
+Furthermore, a really short name might be adorable but it may bring problems when buying a domain.

 Furthermore, a really short name might result adorable but it may bring you problems at the moment of buying a domain.